argentsea/docfx/tutorials/quickstart1.md

 set up (preferred), add the json below to your User Secrets file (right-click on the project and select *Manage User Secrets*).

-If you are not using User Secrets, you can simply one of the json sections to your appsettings.json configuration file.
+If you are not using User Secrets, you can simply add the json sections to your appsettings.json configuration file.

 > [!TIP]
 > The sample application *does* use User Secrets, so if you are following along at home you will need to manually copy the credentials section below into the secrets.json file in the sample app.